 The Taxonomic Guide has general notes on taxonomy and some specific notes on how fossils are categorized on this site.

-Unless otherwise stated, all photographs are copyrighted by Robert Wilber and are available for use under the Creative Commons Attribution 4.0 International Public License.
+Unless otherwise stated, all photographs are copyrighted and are available for use under the Creative Commons Attribution 4.0 International Public License.
 If you use any of these photographs you should credit this site.